aehmt/aehmt.github.io/_posts/2016-09-11-a_simple_bash_script.markdown

 ...and then run ```apag```...
 Short for AddPryAndGitignore.
 You can change it to anything you like.

-And one last thing, I decided to find out a way to delete a string from all files in current directory. dp fuction deletes all instances of 'binding.pry' from the files in current directory.
+And one last thing, I decided to find out a way to delete a string from all files in current directory. dp fuction deletes all instances of ```binding.pry``` from the files in current directory.